 Maslow's pursuit of self-actualisation and self-realization (1971) is complex to achieve.
 He reports (1971:71f) research by Jones on group therapy with young people after which they ceased to be prejudiced (although prejudice had never been an explicit topic of the discussion).
-Carl Rogers shifted the power in a counselling encounter from the therapist to the 'client', changing the diagnosistreatment process to a personal development and growth process.
+Carl Rogers shifted the power in a counselling encounter from the therapist to the 'client', changing the diagnosis-treatment process to a personal development and growth process.
 He applied this to other areas of life ('person-centred approaches'), including education in which power becomes shared between teachers and students, who are encouraged to become more responsible for their curriculum and progress (Rogers, 1978:69-89).
 There is a great emphasis 'on becoming a person' (Rogers, 1967).
-Opening up students holistically could benefit their relationships (Rogers, 1978:78-9).
-John Holt, (1984a, 1984b) and Ivan Illich (1971, 1974) critiqued education as failing pupils, producing dependent, non-thinking adults by authoritarian methods based on fear and compliance.
-Rollo May, R. (1969) emphasized free will (that is, independence).
+John Holt, (1984a, 1984b) and Ivan Illich (1971, 1974) critiqued education as failing pupils, by producing dependent, non-thinking adults by authoritarian methods based on fear and compliance.
+(1969) emphasized free will (that is, independence).
 Deci and Ryan (1985) propounded the self-determination theory of motivation and personality, which involves the internalizing of understanding and agency: